martinlackner/abcvoting/paper/paper.md

 # Statement of need

-In the last years, approval-based committee voting has become an increasingly active topic of research, in particular within the artificial intelligence community (and in particular its subfield *computational social choice*).
+In the last years, approval-based committee voting has become an increasingly active topic of research within the artificial intelligence community (in particular its subfield *computational social choice*).
 While originally most of the research on this topic has been of theoretical nature, more and more recent publications complement theoretical work with practical, computional evaluations.
 Thus, there is a growing need for